miloszmisiek/ci_p1_ecocity/README.md

 - Essential Facts
   - Location: below hero section.
+  - Heading is in form of quiz question to puzzle the user.
   - Four sections with attached images of selected climate change facts with short text describing problems.
   - The intention is to give user a specific data about human enviromental impact to reflect on the problem.